unchained-capital/bitcoin-store/README.md

 # A Backend for a Bitcoin store

-This project aims to eventually become a bitcoin based store api, including sections for inventory managment, product searches, accepting bitcoin payments, and fulfillment.
+This project aims to eventually become a bitcoin based store api, including sections for inventory management, product searches, accepting bitcoin payments, and fulfillment.

 Currently, very little of this functionality is present.